 MYP

 The goal of IB is to provide students with the values and opportunities that will enable them to become creative, critical and reflective.
-MYP programme focuses on developing skills and attitudes, the understanding of the concepts and knowledge needed to participate in an increasingly global society.
-It emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
+MYP focuses on developing skills and attitudes, the understanding of the concepts and knowledge needed to participate in an increasingly global society.
+It emphasizes intellectual challenge, encouraging students to make connections between their studies in MYP subjects and the real world.

 The International Baccalaureate (IB) Middle Years Programme (IB MYP) was originally developed by the International Schools Association and then further developed by schools during the early 1990s.
 It is a concept-driven programme (ages 11-16) for international schools and is now being taught and implemented worldwide, with considerable growth.
 The IB MYP relies on connecting classroom pedagogical practices and content to the world outside through the Global Contexts and the Learner Profile.

-The IB Middle Years Programme at European school
+The IB Middle Years Programme at European School

-The IB MYP has been taught at the European school since November 2012.
+The IB MYP has been taught at the European School since November 2012.

-• has strong, disciplinary and interdisciplinary elements
+• has strong, disciplinary background and interdisciplinary connections

-• supports curriculum development and external evaluation
+• supports curriculum development and Personal Project external assessment

 A Concept-driven Curriculum